TrevTekkz/TrevTekkz/README.md

 - 👋 Hi, I’m @TrevTekkz
 - 👀 I’m interested in Cyber Security
 - 🌱 I’m currently learning Computer Science at Southern New Hampshire University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coding in C#
 - 📫 How to reach me trevor.demers@snhu.edu

 <!---